Key figures for 2024

 Location

-Between 2017 and 2023, most motorcyclist deaths happened in major city remoteness areas, followed by inner and outer regional areas.
-These high fatalities likely reflect the increased exposure of motorcyclists in urban areas.
-Remoteness areas are defined by the Australian Bureau of Statistics (ABS).
+Between 2017 and 2024, most motorcyclist deaths happened in Major City remoteness areas, followed by Inner and Outer Regional areas.
+These high fatalities likely reflect higher traffic volumes in urban areas.

-Fatalities where the remoteness area is 'Unknown' have been removed from the chart, but are available in the table view.
-From 2022-2023, WA has provided location data at the end of each year, leading to the increase in ‘Unknown’.
-Updated location data for WA is expected to be available by the end of 2024.
+Fatalities where the Remoteness Area is 'Unknown' have been removed from the chart but are available in the table view.
+From 2022, WA has provided location data at the end of each year, leading to the increase in ‘Unknown’.
+Updated location data for WA is expected to be available by the end of 2025.

 Year | Major Cities of Australia | Inner Regional Australia | Outer Regional Australia | Remote Australia | Very Remote Australia | Unknown |